BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### INT.
 SUMMER'S APARTMENT - MORNING

 Bright sunlight filters through the windows, revealing an apartment alive with colors and motion.
+SUMMER RAY (41),<br>
-SUMMER RAY (41), vibrant and full of life, dances through her morning routine, accompanied by her AI companions: COMPASS the robotic dog, SPECTRUM the macaw, BINARY and BYTE the turtles, PIXEL the kitten, and BUZZ the vacuum.
+vibrant and full of life, dances through her morning routine, accompanied by her AI companions: COMPASS the<br> robotic dog, SPECTRUM the macaw, BINARY and BYTE the turtles, PIXEL the kitten, and BUZZ the vacuum.<br>

-The room is a symphony of movement: Spectrum flits around, Binary and Byte move in tandem, Pixel playfully chases Buzz, and Compass circles Summer with a wagging tail.
+The room is a symphony of movement: Spectrum flits around, Binary and Byte move in tandem, Pixel playfully chases Buzz,<br> and Compass circles Summer with a wagging tail.<br>

 The sound of an incoming message interrupts the dance.

-MESSAGE
+MESSAGE<br>
-"Your car arrives in 10 minutes."
+"Your car arrives in 10 minutes."<br>

 Summer takes a deep breath, tapping her phone to dial.

-SUMMER
+SUMMER<br>
-"Mom, today's the day."
+"Mom, today's the day."<br>

-MOM
+MOM<br>
-(voice quivering)
+(voice quivering)<br>
-"I hoped you'd reconsider."
+"I hoped you'd reconsider."<br>

-SUMMER
+SUMMER<br>
 "I love you, but I need this journey.
-To rediscover myself."
+To rediscover myself."<br>

-MOM
+MOM<br>
 "Without your roots?
-Your history?"
+Your history?"<br>

 Summer looks to her AI family.

-SUMMER
+SUMMER<br>
 "They come with me.
 We'll explore new horizons together.
-Maybe they'll learn... just as I hope to."
+Maybe they'll learn... just as I hope to."<br>

-MOM
+MOM<br>
-"Just remember who you are, Summer."
+"Just remember who you are, Summer."<br>

-SUMMER
+SUMMER<br>
 "Every step I take is a part of that discovery.
-Trust me."
+Trust me."<br>

 She ends the call and turns to her AI companions.

-SUMMER
+SUMMER<br>
-"Ready for the adventure?"
+"Ready for the adventure?"<br>

 Their animated responses fill the room.
-Compass's tail wags energetically, Spectrum gives a chirp, Binary and Byte beep in sync, Pixel purrs, and Buzz hums in agreement.
+Compass's tail wags energetically, Spectrum gives a chirp, Binary<br> and Byte beep in sync, Pixel purrs, and Buzz hums in agreement.<br>

 Summer's gaze falls on a lone water bottle labeled 'Beautiful Angel' on the counter.
 She hesitates, then picks it up.

-SUMMER
+SUMMER<br>
-(to Buzz)
+(to Buzz)<br>
-"Let's bring a piece of home with us."
+"Let's bring a piece of home with us."<br>

 Clutching the bottle, with her AI family in tow, Summer confidently strides to the door, ready to embrace the unknown.